Curve classes on conic bundle threefolds and applications to rationality: Conic bundle threefolds obtained as double covers of P1xP2

-Proposition \ref{prop:Ptilde1_trivial} underpins why the intermediate Jacobian obstruction is insufficient to determine rationality: this Galois-invariant geometric section need not descend to a \(k\)-rational section.
-We exploit this idea in the construction used in Theorem~\ref{thm:NoRatlityObsSuff}\eqref{part:IJTnotenough} (see Section~\ref{sec:IJTorsorObsNotEnough}).
+Proposition \ref{prop:Ptilde1_trivial} underpins why the intermediate Jacobian obstruction is insufficient to determine rationality: this Galois-invariant rational equivalence class \([\mathfrak S]\) need not descend to a \(k\)-rational section.
+We exploit this idea in the construction used in Theorem~\ref{thm:NoRatlityObsSuff}\eqref{part:IJTnotenough} (see Theorem~\ref{thm:IJTorsorObsNotEnough}).

-The obstruction to descending a Galois-invariant section of a conic bundle is a Brauer class of order \(2\).
-If \(k\) has no nontrivial \(2\)-torsion in its Brauer group (which implies that this section does descend), then we can strengthen Proposition~\ref{prop:Ptilde1_trivial} to Proposition~\ref{prop:SufficiencyBrk2trivial} below, which allows us to deduce that the IJT obstruction characterizes rationality for these double covers (Corollary~\ref{cor:Br2trivialIJT}).
+The obstruction to descending a Galois-invariant rational equivalence class of a section of a conic bundle surface is a Brauer class of order \(2\).
+If \(k\) has no nontrivial \(2\)-torsion in its Brauer group (which implies that this section does descend), then we can strengthen Proposition~\ref{prop:Ptilde1_trivial} to Theorem~\ref{thm:SufficiencyBrk2trivial} below, which allows us to deduce that the IJT obstruction characterizes rationality for these double covers (Theorem~\ref{thm:Br2trivial-IJT}).

+\begin{lemma} Let \(\pi\colon X\to\PP^1\) be a smooth morphism such that every fiber is a conic.
+Given any finite set \(S\subset X(\kbar)\), there exists a geometric section \(\frakS\) of \(\pi\) that is disjoint from the Galois orbit of \(S\) and such that the rational equivalence class of \(\frakS\) in \(\Pic \Xbar\) is Galois invariant. \end{lemma} \begin{proof} The assumptions imply that \(X\) is either a Hirzebruch surface \(\F_e\) with distinguished section \(\sigma_e\), or \(C'\times\PP^1\) for a conic \(C'\) \cite{Iskovskih-rational-pencil}*{Theorem 4.1(4)}.
+We have \(\Pic\Xbar = (\Pic\Xbar)^{G_k}\simeq\Z\oplus\Z\) with the first factor generated by the class of \(\sigma_e\) (in the \(\F_e\) case) or a section given by the same choice of \(\kbar\)-point on each fiber (in the \(C'\times\PP^1\) case), and the second factor generated by the class of a fiber.
+The Galois orbit of \(S\) is finite, so in either case we may find a geometric section \(\frakS\) of \(\pi\) avoiding this finite set, and its class in \(\Pic\Xbar\) is Galois invariant. \end{proof}